hsivonen/encoding_rs/README.md

 # 0.8.40

 * Increase MSRV to 1.88.
 (For `as_chunks` on slice.)
 * Fix correctness of buffer boundary handling in two-byte legacy decoders.
-(Applicable streaming decode.)
+(Applicable to streaming decode.)
-* Make decoder methods that write to`String` panic-safe so that now the `String` does expose uninitalized memory when user code tries to reuse a decoder that has reached the end of the stream previously, catches the panic, and uses the `String` afterwards.
+* Make decoder methods that write to `String` panic-safe so that the `String` no longer exposes uninitalized memory when user code tries to reuse a decoder that has reached the end of the stream previously, catches the panic, and uses the `String` afterwards.
 (Applicable when compiled with panic unwinding and the caller uses the API in an unintended way.)
-* Major rewrite of the ASCII acceleration internals to fix a bug in the non-SIMD case, to reduce `unsafe`, and to remove code path divergence based on buffer alignment.
+* Major rewrite of the ASCII acceleration internals to fix correctness in the non-SIMD case, to reduce `unsafe`, and to remove code path divergence based on buffer alignment.
+* Use the `simdutf8` crate for UTF-8 validation when applicable.
 * On x86_64 with the `simd-accel` feature enabled, added function multiversioning to use AVX2+BMI1 when available (requires also the new `std` feature).
 * Bound check optimization.
 * Documentation tweaks.
-* Addressed compiler warnings and Clippy lints.
+* Address compiler warnings and Clippy lints.

 # 0.8.36 though 0.8.39